potter3/Secure-WireGuard-VPN-SSH-Access/README.md

 - Port 22/TCP (SSH) denied publicly

-- Port 22 allowed only for VPN subnet
+- Port 22 is allowed only for the VPN subnet

 Now SSH is accessible only through the VPN.